Professor Michael Bohlander, A. jur. Dr. jur. Richter am Landgericht a.D. FRSA

 - 1997: DEM 14,000 (€ 7,000) by Volkswagen Foundation to conduct research on contempt of court at Northwestern Law School, Chicago

-- Reed, Alan & Bohlander, Michael (2013).
-Participation in Crime - Domestic and Comparative Perspectives.
+- Reed, Alan & Bohlander.
+Michael (2014).
+General Defences in Criminal Law - Domestic and Comparative Perspectives.
 Substantive Issues in Criminal Law.
 Ashgate.

 Edited works: contributions